 Laboratory: Competency in laboratory skills equivalent to two years of laboratory course work.
 Usually acquired in the laboratory sections of biology and chemistry courses.
 Laboratory experience in other settings, including employment settings, is also acceptable.
 Applicants are generally expected to take the laboratory component of undergraduate science courses when available.

-- Tufts University School of Medicine does not have a policy prohibiting applicants from taking prerequisite courses at community colleges or online.
-We understand that occasionally, circumstances lead applicants to complete coursework in a non-traditional manner (community college, online coursework, etc.).
+- Tufts University School of Medicine accepts credit for prerequisite courses at community colleges or online.
+We understand that circumstances may lead applicants to complete coursework at either community colleges or online.
 In these circumstances, we encourage you to discuss the reasons for your educational pathway on your application.
-Wherever possible, a student should choose the most rigorous possible academic preparation.

 - Courses need to be completed prior to enrollment, but not necessarily prior to application.
 Courses may be taken during the application year.
 However, the most competitive applicants will have completed the premed requirements prior to submission of the application.